-The Moment Anamorphic lens is one of the most interesting lenses that’s ever been made for a phone.
+The Moment Anamorphic lens is one of the most interesting lenses made for a phone.
 It is a true anamorphic optic, widening the high-definition 16:9 aspect ratio to the cinematic standard of 2.40:1 without cropping away any pixels.
 It’s a look synonymous with Hollywood, usually achievable only through expensive cinema cameras with bulky lenses.
 But the Moment Anamorphic is both affordable and compact, using the same case and twist mount system as the company’s other lenses.

 Launched in August 2013, Moment has quickly made a name for itself as one of the best third-party lens manufacturers for iOS devices.
-Proof of this lies in the fact that Apple now sells Moment lenses inside its stores.
+Proof of this lies in the fact Apple now sells Moment lenses inside its stores.
 Moment has a slew of lens offerings going back to the iPhone 4, with lenses ranging from macro to telephoto.
 The lenses themselves are made of glass optical elements and are housed inside a metal frame.
 This increases image quality and provides a durable piece of equipment that can probably take more of a beating than your phone, itself.

 While the anamorphic lens stands out, there’s probably a great Moment lens for whatever type of mobile photography you dabble in, including a wide (18mm), telephoto (58mm), macro, and an extreme fisheye called the Superfish.
 There’s even an adapter to use DSLR filters on a smartphone.

 Black Eye may not be as well known as Moment and Olloclip, but the company’s Pro series wide angle is an excellent middle ground between cheap lenses with lots of distortion and lenses with three-figure price points.
-Selling for about $90, the Cinema Wide G4 offers an excellent, wider view without getting into fisheye-like distortion.
+Selling for about $50, the Cinema Wide G4 offers an excellent, wider view without getting into fisheye-like distortion.